Alfred Robert Wilkinson

-His grave stone at Leigh Cemetery has the VC engraved on it.
+His gravestone at Leigh Cemetery has the VC engraved on it.
 In 2018 it had a trail of poppies leading to it which had been made by local school children.

 A statue of Wilkinson has been erected (October 2018) on the green at Pennington Wharf, which is a housing estate at the old Bickershaw Colliery.
 The road around the green has also been named Wilkinson Park Drive.
 The road sign is gold in colour and has the VC printed on it.

 A mural featuring Wilkinson has been painted on a house on Twist Lane, Leigh, situated between Dorothy Grove and Arthur Street.